scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 Structural corecursion is the opposite—more correctly, the dual—of structural recursion.
-Whereas structural recursion tells us how to take apart an algebraic data type, structural corecursion tells us how to build up an algebraic data type.
+Whereas structural recursion tells us how to take apart an algebraic data type, structural corecursion tells us how to build up, or construct, an algebraic data type.
 We can use structural corecursion whenever the output of a method or function is an algebraic data type.